reakaleek/docs-builder/docs/source/migration/freeze/gh-action.md

 ---

 ## Overview

-This GitHub Action enforces documentation freezes by adding comments to pull requests that modify `.asciidoc` files.
+The documentation team will use a GitHub Action to enforce the content freeze by adding comments to pull requests that modify `.asciidoc` files.
 It complements the use of `CODEOWNERS` to ensure changes during a freeze period are reviewed and approved by the `@docs-freeze-team`.

 ## How It Works
 1. **Trigger**: The Action is triggered on pull request events (`opened`, `reopened`, or `synchronize`).